the-advoid/ad-void/QUICKSTART.md

 <br>

-> That's where scriptlets and userscripts come into play!
+> That's where scriptlets and UserScripts come into play!

 <br>

-> Ad-block userscripts and scriptlets are both types of scripts that can be used to modify web pages in a user's browser.
+> Ad-block UserScripts and scriptlets are both types of scripts that can be used to modify web pages in a user's browser.

 <br>
 <br>